Scott Moncrieff Prize

 The Scott Moncrieff Prize, established in 1965, and named after the translator C. K. Scott Moncrieff, is an annual £3,000 literary prize for French-to-English translation, awarded to one or more translators every year for a full-length work deemed by the Translators Association to have "literary merit".
 The runner-up receives £1,000.
-The Prizes is currently sponsored by the Institut Français du Royaume Uni.
+The prize is currently sponsored by the Institut Français du Royaume Uni.
 Only translations first published in the United Kingdom are considered for the accolade.

 Sponsors of the prize have included the French Ministry of Culture, the French Embassy, and the Arts Council of England.